 About one hundred thousand children in the foster care system are eligible for adoption, giving them the permanent families we all want for a child entering the foster care system if they can not return home.
 Permanency planning takes time, and many invested adults help make the right choice for a child in a foster care program.
 Social workers are the advocates to allow the court to find the best foster family and placement for children in their care.

 The foster care system itself is intricate and complex.
 It starts on a federal government level.
 The federal government funds the states an amount of money to run welfare programs for foster care in the US.
 They mainly control the grand operations of things, including funding and legislation.

 It is up to the local and state government to run non-profit foster care organizations.
 The United States Department of Health and Human Services organizes the Children's Bureau.
 The bureau is mainly responsible for improving the adoption and foster care processes while preventing child abuse.

-They aim to provide resources for children in dire circumstances, needing safe home environments.
-Because of the systems and organizations they have implemented, they aim to prevent mistreatment of children, including abuse and neglect.
-They also focus on reuniting the children with their family or finding a different permanent situation if it is unsafe for a reunion.
+They aim to provide resources for children in dire circumstances, who need safe home environments.
+Because of the systems and organizations they have implemented, they aim to prevent the mistreatment of children, including abuse and neglect.
+They also focus on reuniting the children with their families or finding a different permanent situation if it is unsafe for a reunion.

 How to Be a Foster Parent

 There are many requirements to become a foster parent, but you do not have to be married to become one.
 Here are some of the needs you have to meet to become a foster parent.